Karma Automotive: History

 In February 2014, Chinese auto-parts supplier Wanxiang Group purchased assets of Fisker Automotive for $149.2 million in a bankruptcy auction.
 These assets included designs, a plug-in hybrid powertrain, and the former Wilmington Assembly factory in Wilmington, Delaware.
 Fisker Automotive was founded in 2007 by Henrik Fisker and his business partner Bernhard Koehler.
 Its Fisker Karma plug-in hybrid sports sedan debuted in 2011, and about 2,000 of the vehicles were sold.
-After Fisker's battery supplier A123 Systems filed for bankruptcy after two battery recalls, Fisker Automotive could not continue its business operations, and the company declared bankruptcy in February 2014 which led to the Wanxiang acquisition.
+After Fisker's battery supplier A123 Systems filed for bankruptcy after two battery recalls, Fisker Automotive could not continue its business operations, and the company declared bankruptcy in February 2014, which led to the Wanxiang acquisition.
 The purchase excluded the Fisker brand and trademarks owned by Henrik Fisker.
 Wanxiang also purchased A123 Systems following its bankruptcy declaration.

+From these acquisitions Wanxiang Group formed its new company Karma Automotive.

 In early 2016, Karma Automotive enlisted a straw buyer in an attempt to reverse engineer technology from a parts supplier and former employee.

 In October 2016, the Wilmington, Delaware factory was put up for sale by Wanxiang Group.
+The site was purchased by Harvey, Hanna & Associates in 2017 and was completely demolished by end of 2019.
+On May 19, 2020, Amazon announced it would build a fulfillment center on the site of the former Wilmington Assembly plant.
+The 3700000 sqft fulfillment center, which is Amazon's third in the state, opened in 2021.

 The company began building the Revero in 2016 at its factory in Moreno Valley, California, with production set to begin in late 2016.
 The Revero debuted on September 8, 2016.
-Karma plans to manufacture 3,000 of the vehicles.
+Karma planned to manufacture 3,000 of the vehicles.
 Karma hopes to build close to 150 cars in 2018, and in the 200 to 300 range of cars in 2019 and beyond.
 On April 11, 2019, Karma Automotive issued a recall and stop-sale order on all Revero vehicles, due to a flaw in the roll over sensors which would disable the side-curtain airbags.

 In 2019, the company opened the Karma's Innovation and Customization Center.
 In conjunction with the opening, Karma announced a design and manufacturing partnership with electric vehicle company AYRO to build 20,000 electric delivery vehicles by 2023.
-Karma’s Innovation and Customization Center has the ability to build the frames, chassis and bodies, integrate the powertrain and finish the cars in its robotic paint shop.
+Karma's Innovation and Customization Center has the ability to build the frames, chassis and bodies, integrate the powertrain and finish the cars in its robotic paint shop.

 In November 2019, Karma Automotive laid off 200 employees at its Irvine, California headquarters due to financial difficulty.
 In February 2020, the company laid off an additional 60 employees.

-In July 2020, the company raised $100 million USD from outside investors.
+In July 2020, the company raised US$100 million from outside investors.
 Karma announced its intentions to license its electric vehicle platform to other automakers in order to generate more revenue.

 In November 2020, Karma sued Lordstown Motors in a technology dispute.